Find Affordable College Courses

 Check out the agriculture associate degree programs at these schools if you want to attend one of the most popular in Mississippi.

-Our 2023 rankings named Mississippi Gulf Coast Community College the most popular school in Mississippi for general agriculture students working on their associate degree.
-Located in the rural area of Perkinston, Mississippi Gulf Coast Community College is a public school with a medium-sized student population.
+Our analysis found Mississippi Gulf Coast Community College to be the most popular school for general agriculture students who want to pursue a associate degree in Mississippi.
+Located in the rural area of Perkinston, Mississippi Gulf Coast Community College is a public college with a moderately-sized student population.

 Of the 5 students majoring in agriculture at Mississippi Gulf Coast Community College, 40% are male and 60% are female.

-A rank of #2 on this year’s list means Copiah-Lincoln Community College is a great place for general agriculture students working on their associate degree.
+Out of the 5 schools in Mississippi that were part of this year’s ranking, Copiah-Lincoln Community College landed the # 2 spot on the list.
 Located in the rural area of Wesson, Copiah-Lincoln Community College is a public college with a small student population.

 Read full report on General Agriculture at Copiah-Lincoln Community College